trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 <i class="fa fa-arrow-down fa-3x"></i> ***Proceed to Loading Keys below***

 ### Loading Keys {#loading-keys}

+{% include warning.html content="Only load keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)." %}

 If you generated your keys as described in the Generating Keys section above proceed to follow the steps below.
 If not head over to [Loading Keys Advanced](#loading-keys-a).